 Opened, rather randomly, by , no less, there are regular exhibitions in the gallery and amongst the books, there's a small section stocking CDs and sheet music.
-The homeware's in the barn next door where you can buy a rug or a gadget for the kitchen.
+The is in the barn next door where you can buy a tweed couch or a gadget for the kitchen.
 Hey!
 Them pineapples won't core themselves.

 All of this is just behind the high street and if you've trouble finding it, head to the main square and Checheks restaurant where you can just ask one of the...
 'Turks' of Aberfeldy.

 OK, the restaurant's actually 'Persian & Mediterranean' but a commitment has been made and that's close enough?

 Guided tours and a visitor centre for those fond of a drop of uisge unless you're the designated driver when it doesn't sound like half as good an afternoon out.